haniibrahim/Redscreen4Linux/README.md

 Redscreen4Linux keeps your eye's dark adaption.
 E.g. while you using your computer during star gazing.
 It should work with all GNU/Linux-desktops and works system-wide with all applications.

-Provide Ubuntu/Mint deb-installer incl. icon and desktop-file in Release section.
-Makes usage easy.
+I provide a **deb-installer** (Ubuntu/Mint,etc.) and a general **GNU/Linux installation script** (for all distributions) incl. icon and desktop-file at the [Release section](https://github.com/haniibrahim/Redscreen4Linux/releases).
+Ths makes usage easy.
 Just click on the Redscreen4Linux-icon and the screen switches to red.
-Another click ask you first before it switches to normal vision.
+Another click on the icon ask you first before it switches to normal vision.

 ## Dependencies

+ * GNU/Linux with GUI
  * xcalib
  * zenity